schana/sneks-submission/README.md

 In `src/submission/snek/submission.py`, modify the logic of `get_next_direction()` to control your Snek's behavior.
 See [sneks.dev/docs](https://www.sneks.dev/docs/index.html) for documentation of the classes and helper functions available to help refine your Snek.

+There are also a couple example Sneks in `src/examples` that can be used as starting points.